97-vinash/cidr-info-tool/README.md

     |  Total Usable Host IP Range    |    192.168.1.1 -> 192.168.1.254
     |--------------------------------|-----------------------------------------|
     ```

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author
 Created by Avinash Shankar (97-vinash)

+## Backstory

+- This is my first ever CLI tool, so i was Learning about Networking and Subnetting Concepts in College, so i thought why not create a CIDR info generator since we had to do it manually to solve it everytime and didn't even know if it was correct or not so i gave it a try.
+- I wrote everything in python, even though i don't use python, generally i use C and C++.
+- The Python code i didn't do any improvement, i just wanted it to work. so i just wrote python code for it, it took some hours.
+- The Problem was i didn't knew how to write a command line tool so i had to use AI for it but, i'll learn it later.

+---
 ⭐ If you find this tool useful, please consider giving it a star on GitHub!